This post may contain affiliate links. Read our disclosure policy here.

 Ingredients

-If you don’t have ham steak, don’t give up on this recipe.
-Use deli ham and chop it up.
+- Cooked ham steak: if you don’t have ham steak, use deli ham and chop it up.
 If you don’t have either, add additional cooked chicken.

 What Cheese to use for Chicken Cordon Bleu